 HIS 181: Asian Civilizations I (origins to 1600): Connections and Movements

-I teach courses on both Chinese history and the history of medicine.
-Besides the courses listed above, I am also interested in offering courses on food history, the history of senses, medicine and religion, and the global history of science and medicine.
+I teach courses on both Asian history and the history of medicine.
+Besides the courses listed above, I also plan to offer the following courses: History of Poisons (HIS 199), China in the World (HIS 391), History of Epidemics, History of the Senses.
 I am keen in introducing comparative perspectives into my teaching to broaden students’ horizons, and trying creative assignments (multimedia productions, for example) to enrich their learning experience.

-“Poisonous Medicine in Ancient China,” History of Toxicology and Environmental Health: Toxicology in Antiquity, edited by Philip Wexler, first edition, 2015; second edition (Elsevier/Academic Press, 2019), 431-39.
+“Poisonous Medicine in Ancient China.”
+In History of Toxicology and Environmental Health Series: Toxicology in Antiquity, edited by Philip Wexler, first edition, 2015; second edition (Elsevier/Academic Press, 2019), 431-39.

 Chiang Ching-kuo Foundation Publication Subsidies, Spring 2021

 Dr. Nuala McGann Drescher Diversity and Inclusion Leave Program Award, Spring 2020

 Humanities Institute Faculty Research Fellowship, SUNY Buffalo, Spring 2019